Screen Time Background and Evidence

+Go to our website and get book of ra online free.
+Hurry up to go and start winning.
 During Theme 4, Healthy Kids Community Challenge communities will be working to encourage children and families to build a balanced day that is not filled with screen time.

 ‘Screen time’ is the time spent using a screen-based device, such as a smartphone, tablet, computer or television1.
 Not all screen time is unhealthy.
 Screens can offer an important way to learn and communicate in school and at work.
 They can also be used in an active way – like playing tennis, soccer, baseball or other sports games on a device.